 Loneliness after divorce is to be expected.
 Some deal with loneliness better than others, but it's a a feeling most will encounter.
-I’ve been divorced for ten years.
-During those ten years, I’ve been busy building a career and raising two boys, all of which are things that kept me from feeling lonely.
+I’ve been divorced for 10 years and during that time, I’ve been busy building a career and raising two boys, all of which are things that kept me from feeling lonely.
 When you are focused on building a career and earning enough money to make ends meet, you don’t have much time to think about how alone you are.

 When you go through a divorce and lose the company and support of a spouse, or, in my case, finally get time to think about how alone you are after years of focusing on career and children, you may feel a suffocating loneliness.
 But there are things you can do to deal with the loss and loneliness you feel.

-Get a dog or cat, even a hamster.
+Get a dog, a cat, even a hamster.
 I have three dogs and have found that the unconditional love they offer helps lessen the loneliness I feel.
 I’m never alone if I have my three furry friends around.
 Since I love animals so much, I’ve recently started volunteering at a local animal shelter.
-For four hours a week I’m amongst other people, building new relationships, and doing something that gets me outside my problems and myself.
+For four hours a week, I’m amongst other people, building new relationships, and doing something that gets me outside my problems and myself.

 If you aren’t an animal person, think about volunteering at a local hospital, nursing home, or homeless shelter.
 Doing so will not only help relieve your loneliness, but it will also help the community.